-Statement Regarding the Energy Innovation and Carbon Dividend Act
+Statement Regarding the Introduction of the Energy Innovation and Carbon Dividend Act

 Today U.S. Rep. Ted Deutch, D-Fla., along with Reps.
 Brian Fitzpatrick, R-Pa., Francis Rooney, R-Fla., Charlie Crist, D-Fla., and John Delaney, D-Md., all members of the House Climate Solutions Caucus, introduced the Energy Innovation and Carbon Dividend Act.
 The bill establishes a $15 per ton fee on carbon emissions that escalates by $10 per ton per year.
 The revenues generated from the fee will be directed to a fund that distributes the proceeds to the American public in a monthly dividend payment.